tencentyun/intlcloud-documents/yehe_doc/企业应用/腾讯会议/操作指南/会议控制与管理/历史会议查看_intl_en.md

  - Deleted meeting
  - Canceled meeting
  - Scheduled meeting ended more than 30 days ago
-- You can query meeting records such as chats, recordings, annotations, and files generated in meetings.
+- You can query meeting records such as chats in meetings.

 ## Querying Past Meeting Details
 ### On client